kazu-pl/novel-cms/README.md

 # how to auto open modal when CTRL + V was clicked and paste clipboard data into input:

+There are 2 ways to open modal after hitting CTRL + V:
+1 - add eventListener that will listen to this specific key combination (PREFFERED) 2 - make invisivble input and use its paste event (it often losses focus so it's easy to broke it or stop working and user would need to refresh page to make it work again)

+Both of below implementations overrides the initial form data so after initial paste action, closing modal and opening it again user will see the previously pasted content instead of the still current data fetched from API

+### Open modal and paste clipboard data to using eventListener

 ```tsx
 // full code: src/features/character/views/CharacterEdit/CharacterEdit.tsx